 My name is Cara and I am a weather and outdoor enthusiast!
 I got my Bachelor’s in Science in both Meteorology and Ocean Sciences & Coastal Studies from Millersville University of Pennsylvania.
 My undergraduate research involved studying sea surface temperature using remote sensing.
 I came to NC State to master in Climate Change & Society and I absolutely loved the program!

-Cara currently works for he US Coast Guard.
+Cara currently works for NOAA Commissioned Officer Corps.

 I received my B.S. in meteorology from Millersville University and was excited to combine that knowledge with climate through this program.

 Kara currently works for the NJ Department of Education.